Wardrop/Tombstone/README.md

   available via apt-get.
 In this case, download the latest and most stable 0.9.x branch and compile.
 Configure with:
   ./configure --enable-msdblib.
 FreeTDS 0.8.x will not work.
 Note, libsybdb5 is required at runtime by tiny_tds.
   Install with: sudo apt-get install libsybdb5.
+* imagemagick is required for thumbnail generation (apt-get install imagemagick or brew install imagemagick)

 Installation
 ------------